Discover Career Opportunities

 There is one clear rule in the advertisement industry, “it’s not just what you know, it’s WHO you know.
 Get out there and start networking.
 Explore the events, seminars, and workshops that are sponsored by advertising clubs and start talking to people who actively work in the industry.
 Be professional and create a memorable impression, the people you talk to could very well be your future employers.
 Make sure to also carry professional business cards with you, maybe you’ll be the one that they have on their mind when an opportunity arises.

 If you’ve decided that advertising is the right career for you, be fearless and go for it.
-Your genuine passion and enthusiasm will definitely lead you towards the right door – just don’t forget to knock more than once.
+Your genuine passion and enthusiasm will definitely lead you toward the right door – just don’t forget to knock more than once.
 Don’t be afraid to take a basic job in an agency for a start, you will find your way to shine and onto bigger and better prospects.

 What's next?